billhennessy/blog-chunky/content/post/the-zombie-apocalypes-is-coming-but-it-won't-look-like-the-movies.md

 The next battle may not be political (and war, remember, is politics on a different plane).
 The next battle for humanity might be as simple and squalid as a few old and young people trying to care for a disabled majority who is stronger than they are.

-And it is was all predicted by a former Astronomer Royal nearly 20 years ago.
+And this situation was predicted by a former Astronomer Royal nearly 20 years ago.
 We will look at Sir Martin Rees's warning in a future post.
 Stay tuned.

 [^1]: Classen JB.
 COVID-19 RNA Based Vaccines and the Risk of Prion Disease.
 Microbiol Infect Dis.
 2021; 5(1): 1-3.
 [^2]: _ibid._